The Daily Aus

-The Daily Aus (TDA) is an Australian social media-based news outlet founded in 2017.
-They post news stories and explainer articles on their Instagram account, which has over 500,000 followers, and also release a daily email newsletter and podcast episode.
-In total, they reach almost two million Australians per month.
+The Daily Aus (TDA) is an Australian social media-based news outlet founded in 2017 by Sam Koslowski and Zara Seidler.
+It is focused on delivering news and current affairs to young Australians aged 18–35, using a social-first, plain English editorial approach across Instagram, TikTok, daily email newsletters, and podcasts.
+It is widely regarded as Australia's leading social-first youth news organisation, reaching approximately 2.5 million Australians per month across its platforms.

+The Daily Aus operates as an independent media company, unaffiliated with any larger media group.
 Their editorial focus is on issues relevant to young Australians, as 85% of its audience is under 35 years old.
-As of November 2023, the company has 15 employees.
+The organisation also operates Futureproof, a youth strategy advisory arm providing research and consulting services to corporate and government clients.
+As of March 2026, the company has 25 employees.

 Publishing and audience

 The Daily Aus primarily posts news content to its Instagram and TikTok accounts and its website.
 Every weekday morning, the publication also sends out an email newsletter and releases a new podcast episode.
-Their news content is "bite-sized" and "easily digestible", written in plain English, with its stories catered specifically towards a young Gen Z audience.
+Their news content is "bite-sized" and "easily digestible", written in plain English, with its stories catered specifically towards a young Generation Z audience.
 The outlet reports that 85% of its audience is under the age of 35, and 70% cite The Daily Aus as their primary news source.

-Key people
+History and growth

+Founding (2017–2020)

 You should be able to scroll on social media, see a photo of a coffee, a brand you like, and then a little, digestible explainer of ours about interest rates before going back to what you’re doing more knowledgeably.